-Prerequisite: Completion of MUSIC 4B with at least a C or P Hours per week: 54 laboratory/activity
+Prerequisite(s): Completion of MUSIC 4B with at least a C or P Hours per term: 54 laboratory

-Continuation of Music 4B, including development of individual proficiency in sight singing, dictation, aural and keyboard skills.
+Continuation of MUSIC 4B and applies and develops the rhythmic, melodic, and harmonic materials through ear training, sight singing, analysis, and dictation.
 Not repeatable.
 MJC equivalent: (MUST 133) Transfer: (CSU/UC)